beaujeant/beaujeant.github.io/AppSec101/cpu.md

 __*image comparison data type*__

-> Note: In computing, the most significant bit (MSB, also called the high-order bit) is the bit position in a binary number having the greatest value.
+> __Note__: In computing, the most significant bit (MSB, also called the high-order bit) is the bit position in a binary number having the greatest value.
 The MSB is sometimes referred to as the high-order bit or left-most bit due to the convention in positional notation of writing more significant digits further to the left.
 Therefore, the least significant bit (LSB) is the bit position in a binary integer giving the units value, that is, determining whether the number is even or odd. [[2](https://en.wikipedia.org/wiki/Bit_numbering)]

 So this means a __double word__ (32 bits) can be represented in hexadecimal with 8 symbols.
 E.g. `00010010001101001010101111001101` = `1234abcd`.